wildeng/mail_digest/README.md

 By default `Rails` is not sending emails while in development mode, but their structure can be clearly seen in the logs.
 The frontend is standard HTML/CSS with bits of StimulusJS.

-The RSS feed update is managed by background jobs running on `Sidekiq` and `Redis`
+The RSS feed update is managed by background jobs running on `Sidekiq` and `Redis`.
+Multiple feeds can be added to the personal digest (there's no limit).
+At each save, a background job - so to speak a piece of code executed on the server which is not blocking the UI - is enqueued into the `Redis` database. `Sidekiq` then loads the Rails environment and executes the code, updating the database with the latest articles for tha feed.
+Once this is done, an email with the new content is sent to the user.

+Login and authentication are managed using `Devise`, a popular Rails `engine` that has all the necessary feature such as: registration, password changes, forgotten passwords, token checks etc.

 ##### Running in development mode